JonathanY234/Acer-Battery-Manager-for-Linux/README.md

-# Unofficial Acer Care Center for Linux
+# Acer Battery Manager for Linux

 This program only works on Acer laptops that support the battery features.
 (Most newish ones)